CampaigningBureau/laravel-static-image-cache/README.md

 ## Changelog

+v5.0 requires Laravel 6.0 and at least PHP 7.2

+Use `"campaigningbureau/laravel-static-image-cache": "^4.0"` for Laravel >= 6.0

+---

 v4.0 requires Laravel 5.8 and at least PHP 7.1.3.

 Use `"campaigningbureau/laravel-static-image-cache": "^3.0"` for Laravel >= 5.6 and Laravel < 5.8